-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 "They're animals," she said.

-This story was produced in partnership with NPR Member station WWNO and The Lens.
+This story was produced in partnership with NPR member station WWNO and The Lens.